 Size and shape

-My preference is to use the best miter saw for the money but if that is not available than it is the 24 inch Bahco bow saw (the orange ones in the photo above).
+My preference is the 24 inch Bahco bow saw (the orange ones in the photo above).
 There’s a few reasons I like them.
 I find them to be a good size for taking on relatively large jobs.
 They also have a tensioning system on the blade which many cheaper saws don’t have (for example, the blue saw in the photo below); I find that a lack of tensioning on the blade can result in the cut running off.
 They also have a hand guard to stop you hurting your hand when the cut is completed (again, a feature missing from cheaper saws).

 You can also get triangular shaped bow saws which are great for pruning branches from trees as you can get into smaller spaces, but they can’t saw through wood as thick as a rectangular bow saw.

 Broadly speaking there are two different types of blade available for a bow saw – a greenwood blade and a seasoned wood blade.
 From the picture below you can see the difference.